-Localised sensing and measurement in harsh environments or where greater sensitivity or performance than existing electrical sensors or transducers can achieve.
-Emerging applications include current sensing in high voltage environments, temperature/strain sensing in high temperature and pressure environments.
+- LOCAL SENSING AND MEASUREMENT Localised sensing and measurement in harsh environments or where greater sensitivity or performance than existing electrical sensors or transducers can achieve.
+Emerging applications include current sensing in high voltage environments, temperature/strain sensing in high temperature and pressure environments. - REMOTE SENSING AND MEASUREMENT Remote sensing and measurement where low cost distributed sensors are required, or where high sensitivity and positional accuracy are required.